Courier Mail Server – Mail in your network!

 Specify full username: user@domain.

-When sending the mail to certain SMTP servers CMS returns the error of the type "501 sender address must match authenticated user" and messages are not sent.
-How do I correctly adjust the sending to such servers?
+When sending mail to certain SMTP servers, CMS gives an error like: "501 sender address must match authenticated user" and the messages are not sent.
+How to properly configure sending to such servers?

 Answer: